 SELF DEFENSE: We teach not only important techniques to protect children from bullies but we also teach potentially life saving ‘stranger danger’ material.
 When developing striking skills we make sure the child knows to use it only as a last resort in the face of physical harm.
 Or, as we like to say, ‘Tongue-Fu’ before ‘Kung-fu’.

 SELF-CONFIDENCE: Our training gives children a sense of accomplishment and empowerment, making them feel good about themself.
 This achieves so many good things such as: helping them to avoid being bullied, strengthening correct choices when faced with peer pressure, allowing them to raise their hand in class with assurance and so much more.

 CHARACTER DEVELOPMENT: Kenpo helps children grow physically (improving balance, coordination and strength) and also mentally (building integrity, focus and discipline).
 Starting from their very first belt, children learn to respect not only teachers but also their family and friends.
 In addition, they must also understand and demonstrate self-control.
 Advancing further the child proves himself worthy not only in the dojo but also in scholastic challenges and in domestic duties.
-I invite all parents to bring their child (or children) in to train with me for a FREE session.
-This allows the child to try it and for you to see the benefits of their training for yourself.
+I invite all parents to have their child try two sessions of training.
+This allows the child to find out how much fun it can be and for you to see the benefits of their training.